Wideband Relative Transfer Function (RTF) Estimation Exploiting Frequency Correlations: Background information

-where $R$ denotes the block shift between frames.
 The phase correction becomes superfluous when dealing with products of components at the same frequency, as the conjugation leads to the cancellation of the phase term: $\mathbf{x}_k^c(l)\mathbf{x}_k^c(l)^H = \mathbf{x}_k(l)\mathbf{x}_k(l)^H$.
-Similarly, the exponential term in \Cref{eq:phase_corr} is identically one, thus ineffective, when $R=K$, \ie when adjacent frames do not overlap, or when independent realizations of the signals are used.
-Therefore, the correction of \Cref{eq:phase_corr} is applied solely in \Cref{sec:real_speech_exp} to the overlapping STFT frames of real speech signals before covariance matrix estimation, so that
+Similarly, the exponential term in \Cref{eq:phase_corr} is identical to one, thus ineffective, when $R=K$, \ie when adjacent frames do not overlap, or when independent realizations of the signals are used.
+Therefore, the correction of \Cref{eq:phase_corr} is applied solely in \Cref{sec:real_speech_exp,sec:corr_analysis} to the overlapping STFT frames of real speech signals before covariance matrix estimation, so that, for $k_1, k_2 = 1, \ldots, K$,